civiform/docs/docs/it-manual/api/program-applications.md

 If they update their answers to _this_ program and click submit again, a new application entry is created.
 See the [`revision_state`](#revision_state) metadata field for more.

-The `application` object includes all questions that are in a program, even if the applicant did not answer them or they were skipped due to a visibility condition.
+The `application` object includes all questions that have ever been in a program, even if the applicant did not answer them or they were skipped due to a visibility condition.

-{% hint style="warning" %}
+{% hint style="info" %}
-**Warning** Currently only the questions that are in the most recent version of the program are included in the `application` object.
-Follow [Github Issue #5018](https://github.com/civiform/civiform/issues/5018) for the work to include all questions that have ever been part of a program in the `application` object.
+**Note** The `application` object includes all questions that have ever been in a program, even if they're not in the most recent version of a program.
+This is for two reasons:
+1. If a question is removed from the API response, code that consumes the response may still expect the question to be present and break when it's not.
+Keeping questions in the response, even after they're removed from the program, prevents this failure scenario.
+1. If an applicant submits an application and then a question is removed from the program, the API should still return all the applicant's answers.
+If the `application` object only included questions from the most recent version of the program, some of the applicant's answers would be missing.
 {% endhint %}

 The `application` object is organized as a set of `key`-`object` pairs that represent each question in the program.
 The `key` is generated from the admin name of the question, and the `object`contains the applicant's answer.
 For example, this is the `application` object for a program with two questions: